Everest Base Camp Trek in August

 The elevation between 2500 M to 3000 M, the temperature will be around 20°C to 25°C during the day.
 However, in the night time, the temperature is expected to be around 5°C.

 You know, Rainfall reduces when you trek to higher altitude above 3500 meters.
 But the weather & temperature will be variable as you go high height.
-You should have around -5 Degree sleeping bag in the contest of Everest base camp trek in August.
+You should have around a -5°C sleeping bag—this best sleeping bag guide for EBC explains how to stay warm even when temperatures drop at higher altitudes.

 Keep in mind that normally the monsoon season in Nepal from mid-June to last until mid-September.
 July & August, is highest rainfall in the country.
 Almost 90 % of precipitation in whole Nepal falls in July and august.
 Therefore, the hottest temperatures in Namche bazaar is about 7°C in the night & 18°C during the day time.

 Remember that, it will be cooler and less rainfalls as you go higher in the mountains.
 In august, also their will be risk of landslide, hence, you should be alert while hiking or trekking.
-Don’t forget to purchase proper waterproof trekking shoes if you wish to go Everest base camp trek in august.
+Don’t forget to purchase proper waterproof trekking shoes—our EBC boot guide will help you find pairs that handle monsoon mud and slippery rocks.

 Everest Base Camp Trek Temperature in August